nikitakot/nestjs-boilerplate/article/article-devto.md

 export class AuthModule {}
 ```

 Cool, authentication is ready!
-Start the server and try to create a user, log-in
-and check cookies in the browser.
+Start the server and try to create a user, log-in and check cookies in a browser.
 If you see `token` cookie everything works as expected.

 ### Post module